5.8 magnitude earthquake jolts parts of country

 The PMD’s National Seismic Monitoring Centre said the earthquake struck at 7:25pm in the Hindu Kush Region, Afghanistan at a depth of 173km.
 It had a longitude of 70.60 East and a latitude of 36.53 North.

-However, the US Geological Survey said that the earthquake measured 5.9 on the Richter scale and had originated 43km SSW of Jurm, Afghanistan.
+However, the US Geological Survey said that the magnitude of the earthquake was 5.9 and it had struck 43km SSW of Jurm, Afghanistan.

 DawnNewsTV reported that tremors were felts in Islamabad and Peshawar as well as in several other cities of Punjab and Khyber Pakhtunkhwa.